-Effective June 1, 2013, the College of Dentistry will be unable to accept applications for the DMD program from out-of-state candidates.
-UIC will only accept and process applications from in-state candidates.
+NEW: PLEASE READ: Effective June 1, 2015, the College of Dentistry will accept applications for the DMD program from out-of-state candidates, (pending Board of Trustees approval).
 The combined PhD/DMD program will continue to accept both in-state and out-of-state candidates.
 To be considered for the PhD/DMD program, all candidates must contact Dr. Herve Sroussi by September 1.

 In order to be considered for the DMD program, applicants must: